nilsjesper/readomator-rsync/README.md

 ## Configuration

+### FFMPEG
+You'll need to install FFMPEG (http://www.ffmpeg.org/) in order to convert AIFF Files to MP3.
+Future versions might make this optional but for now, that's the way it is.
+Homebrew makes this real simple.

+### Config File
 Rename config.sh.sample to config.sh and update the following values:

 * SRC_FEED - This is the URL to your local Readomator podcast RSS feed.
 All you should need to do here is update the example string with your Instapaper username.